 At idaciti, we are firm believers that collaboration is the key to addressing climate change.
 One country, regulator, company, individual or investor alone cannot solve this problem.
 We know this because we have seen this first hand and have lived through the movement to digitize and structure financial information since its inception.
-This effort took vision, passion, commitment and, most importantly, agreement that all stakeholders from around the world needed to work jointly together for a common good.
-We all came to the problem with the realization that we each had something important to offer - from accounting knowledge, data modeling and taxonomy expertise, to technology and software development.
+This effort took vision, passion, commitment and, most importantly, an agreement that all stakeholders worldwide needed to work jointly together for the common good.
+We all came to the problem with the realization that we each had something important to offer - from accounting knowledge, data modeling, and taxonomy expertise to technology and software development.

 We know that there are a plethora of companies out there, large and small, that specialize in analyzing climate and environmental data, generating insights and affecting progress towards achieving climate change targets.
-We, on the other hand, are committed to, and have always been, passionate about turning data into actionable insights.
-Whether it is in the financial/XBRL world, or in the ESG domain, we do what we do best - structure data from unstructured documents in real-time and at scale, and deliver cleansed, useable data to end users so that they can make the best decisions in a timely manner.
+On the other hand, we are committed to, and have always been, passionate about turning data into actionable insights.
+Whether in the financial/XBRL world or the ESG domain, we do what we do best - structure data from unstructured documents in real-time and at scale and deliver cleansed, useable data to end-users so that they can make the best decisions in a timely manner.

 It’s Time to Move Forward.
 Together.

-We see the ESG domain coalescing around some common goals, like the need for stakeholders to work together, and the need for a single, standardized reporting framework.
-There are many lessons that could be learned from the financial domain with the development of a global digital standard for financial reporting (XBRL) and the cooperation of accountants with technologists, and regulators with companies and investors.
+We see the ESG domain coalescing around some common goals, like the need for stakeholders to work together and the need for a single, standardized reporting framework.
+Many lessons could be learned from the financial domain with the development of a global digital standard for financial reporting (XBRL), the cooperation of accountants with technologists, and regulators with companies and investors.

 Do you need to reinvent the wheel to structure climate data from unstructured disclosures or do you want to simply accelerate out of the gate to use this cleansed data to generate the actionable insights and tracking that we so desperately need... now.